-The company assesses assets or groups of assets, called cash-generating units (CGUs) for impairment whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable, for example, changes in the company's business plans, plans to dispose rather than retain assets, changes in commodity prices, evidence of physical damage, significant downward revisions of estimated reserves or increases in estimated future development expenditure or decommissioning costs.
+The company assesses assets or groups of assets, called cash-generating units (CGUs) for impairment whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable, for example, changes in the company's business plans, plans to dispose rather than retain assets, changes in commodity prices, low plant utilization, evidence of physical damage or, for oil and gas assets, significant downward revisions of estimated reserves or increases in estimated future development expenditure or decommissioning costs.
 If any such indication of impairment exists, the company makes an estimate of the asset's recoverable amount.
 Individual assets are grouped for impairment assessment purposes at the lowest level at which there are identifiable cash flows that are largely independent of the cash flows of other groups of assets.
 An asset group's recoverable amount is the higher of its fair value less costs to sell and its value in use.
 If it is probable that the value of the CGU will primarily be recovered through a disposal transaction, the expected disposal proceeds are considered in determining the recoverable amount.
 Where the carrying amount of an asset group exceeds its recoverable amount, the asset group is considered impaired and is written down to its recoverable amount.

 The business segment plans, which are approved on an annual basis by senior management, are the primary source of information for the determination of value in use.
-They contain forecasts for oil and natural gas production, revenues, costs and capital expenditure.
+They contain forecasts for oil and gas production, revenues, costs and capital expenditure.
 Carbon taxes and costs of emissions allowances are also included in estimates of future cash flows, based on the regulatory environment in each jurisdiction in which the group operates.
 As an initial step in the preparation of these plans, various assumptions regarding market conditions, such as oil prices, natural gas prices, and cost inflation rates are set by senior management.
 These assumptions take account of existing prices, global supply-demand equilibrium for oil and natural gas, other macroeconomic factors and historical trends and variability.
 In assessing value in use, the estimated future cash flows are adjusted for the risks specific to the asset group that are not reflected in the discount rate and are discounted to their present value typically using a pre-tax discount rate that reflects current market assessments of the time value of money.

-Fair value less costs to sell is identified as the price that would be received to sell the asset in an orderly transaction between market participants and does not reflect the effects of factors that may be specific to the entity and not applicable to entities in general.
+Fair value less costs of disposal is the price that would be received to sell the asset in an orderly transaction between market participants and does not reflect the effects of factors that may be specific to the entity and not applicable to entities in general.
 In limited circumstances where recent market transactions are not available for reference, discounted cash flow techniques are applied.
-Where discounted cash flow analyses are used to calculate fair value less costs of disposal, estimates are made about the assumptions market participants would use when pricing the asset, or CGU.
+Where discounted cash flow analyses are used to calculate fair value less costs of disposal, estimates are made about the assumptions market participants would use when pricing the asset, CGU or group of CGUs containing goodwill and the test is performed on a post-tax basis.